gl-vis/gl-mesh3d/README.md

     + `model` The model matrix for the object
     + `view` The view matrix for the camera
     + `projection` The projection matrix for the display
-    + `lightPosition` The position of the light source
-    + `ambient` The intensity/color value of the ambient light
-    + `diffuse` The intensity/color value of the diffuse light
-    + `specular` The intensity/color value of the specular light
-    + `specularExponent` The specular exponent in the Blinn/Phong model

 ### `mesh.update(params)`
 Updates the contents of the simplicial complex in place.